FlowFuse/website/src/blog/2024/10/flowfuse-release-2-10.md

 ## MQTT Broker

 This is a significant milestone for FlowFuse, as we're now offering our own MQTT service.
-We have listened to a lot of feedback from users and prospective customers, and this has consistently been a regularly requested offering, and so we are delighted to announce that this is now live on FlowFuse Cloud.
+We have listened to a lot of feedback from users and prospective customers, and this has consistently been a regularly requested offering, and so we are delighted to announce that this is now live on FlowFuse Cloud for our Enterprise teams.

 ![Screenshot of the UI to manage your MQTT clients](./images/screenshot-mqtt-client-config.png){data-zoomable}